valkyrnstudios/RankSentinel/README.md

 - `/ranksentinel cluster elect`: triggers lead election logic
 - `/ranksentinel ignore playerName`: ignores all abilities cast by playerName

+## Vanilla support

+[Classic Era and Season of Mastery realm combat logs do not support spellID](https://wowpedia.fandom.com/wiki/Patch_1.13.2/API_changes), as such this addon is limited to the current player's abilities.

 ## Reporting issues

 Ability data comes from [Gogo's revised ability list](https://docs.google.com/spreadsheets/d/1jtx1WyfChzACzh0WBWANtrqkRtS3D-zPWqs3eOnyVvY/edit?usp=sharing), please leave a comment for any ability data changes you have in mind.